 The United States is a key growth market in our global network.
-In June 2004, we launched nonstop passenger service between Dubai and New York City, and since then we have expanded to Houston, Los Angeles, San Francisco, Dallas, Seattle, and Washington, DC, with Boston service launching in March 2014.
+In June 2004, we launched nonstop passenger service between Dubai and New York City, and since then we have expanded to Houston, Los Angeles, San Francisco, Dallas, Seattle, Washington DC, Boston, and Chicago.

-In total, we operate 63 passenger flights per week between Dubai and the United States—three times daily to New York with two direct flights and one via Milan and daily service to the other six destinations.
+In total, we operate 84 passenger flights per week between Dubai and the US—four times daily to New York with three direct services and one via Milan, and daily services to the other eight destinations.
 Emirates operates the Boeing 777-300ER to five US cities.
 It also operates the Airbus A380, powered by US-made GE GP7200 engines, to Dallas, Houston, Los Angeles, New York, and San Francisco.

 Since 2004, we have carried more than 10.7 million passengers on our US flights.
 For the US economy, Emirates delivers high-yield tourists and business travelers from important developing markets in the Middle East, Africa, and Asia.

 The relationship between Emirates and the US in the cargo sector continues to strengthen; since 2004, our flights between the US and Dubai have carried 468,000 tons of valuable goods.
 This facilitates US foreign trade and opens up new markets for US exporters in the Middle East and on the South Asian subcontinent.
 Every week, we carry items such as auto parts out of JFK, apples and cherries from Seattle, and oil and gas equipment out of Houston.
 In total, our cargo capacity from the United States is over 1,690 tons per week.